FREEDOM FROM DAILY DOSING

 NARRATOR: TAKHZYRO (lanadelumab) is a prescription medicine used to prevent attacks of hereditary angioedema (HAE) in people 12 years of age and older.
 It is not known if TAKHZYRO is safe and effective in children under 12 years of age.
 TAKHZYRO may cause serious side effects, including allergic reactions.
 Call your healthcare provider or get emergency help right away if you have any of the following symptoms: wheezing, difficulty breathing, chest tightness, fast heartbeat, faintness, rash, and/or hives.

 NARRATOR: The most common side effects seen with TAKHZYRO were injection site reactions (pain, redness, and bruising), upper respiratory infection, and headache.
 These are not all the possible side effects of TAKHZYRO.
 For more information, ask your healthcare provider or pharmacist.
 You may report side effects to the FDA at 1-800-FDA-1088.
-TAKHZYRO has not been studied in pregnant or breastfeeding women.
-Talk to your healthcare provider about the risk of taking TAKHZYRO is you are pregnant, plan to be pregnant, are breastfeeding, or plan to breastfeed.

-NARRATOR: Talk to your healthcare provider about TAKHZYRO, the only preventive HAE treatment you take as a subcutaneous injection just once every two weeks.
+NARRATOR: TAKHZYRO has not been studied in pregnant or breastfeeding women.
+Talk to your healthcare provider about the risk of taking TAKHZYRO if you are pregnant, plan to be pregnant, are breastfeeding, or plan to breastfeed.
+Talk to your healthcare provider about TAKHZYRO, the only preventive HAE treatment you take as a subcutaneous injection just once every 2 weeks.

 Now that you’re on TAKHZYRO, it’s important to keep taking it as prescribed.
 Our tips and tools can help you stay on track, so you can stay focused on your treatment goals.